junobuild/docs/docs/terminology.md

 ## Controller

-Controllers are used to grant permissions to [mission controls] and [satellites] in Juno.
+On the Internet Computer, a controller is a [principal](#principal) (such as a user or service) that has full administrative control over a deployed module.

+In earlier versions of Juno, the term _controller_ was used to describe access permissions to [mission controls], [satellites] and [orbiters].
+This concept has since been replaced by access keys, which provide more flexibility and support for different roles.

-For more detailed information, please refer to the dedicated [documentation](miscellaneous/access-keys.md).
+For current usage and setup, refer to the [Access Keys documentation](miscellaneous/access-keys.md).

 ## Cycles